The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

 \begin{proof} This follows from the previous 3 results, applying Theorem \ref{thm_fin_many_subtori} to each of the finitely many pairs $(Y_{\iota}, A_{\iota})$. \end{proof}

 Using Theorem \ref{thm_fin_many_subtori}, we can also prove a result on the period maps of certain variations of Hodge structures associated to families of hypersurfaces in an abelian variety.
 This is not used anywhere in this paper.
-Instead, it provides a different perspective on our main result, showing that it is compatible with the philosophy of Javenpeykar and Loughran that varieties with a quasi-finite period map should have finitely many $\mathcal O_K[1/S]$-points for any number field $K$ and set $S$ of prime ideals.
+Instead, it provides a different perspective on our main result, showing that it is compatible with the ``Shafarevich'' philosophy that varieties with a quasi-finite period map should have finitely many $\mathcal O_K[1/S]$-points for any number field $K$ and set $S$ of prime ideals.